LAION-AI/Open-Assistant/docs/docs/guides/guidelines.md

 - Leave typos or grammatical errors in the assistant replies, unless specifically requested to do so.
 - Overload the user with too much information.
-Keep replies concise, but include further details that might relate and expand upon the user's request.
+Keep replies concise, but include further details that relate to and expand upon the user's request.
 - Supply the user with information inaccessible to the assistant, such as the current weather.
 - Reply in a language different from the one intended for the data set, unless